 Concerns of teachers in remote areas

-While the quality of education in cities and plains is increasingly improving, in remote areas, teachers are still struggling with specific difficulties.
+While the quality of education in cities and plains is increasingly improved, in remote areas, teachers are still struggling with specific difficulties.
 Lack of facilities, limited learning conditions, and especially the difference in access to education are causing the gap in education quality between mountainous areas and urban areas to widen.

 "Teachers in difficult areas like us have good treatment policies and highland allowances.
 The qualifications of teachers in mountainous areas are now up to standard and above standard.
 We are also regularly trained to keep up with the teaching requirements of the new program.
 All classrooms at my school are equipped with projectors.
-In particular, the government pays great attention to and creates favorable conditions for students in remote and mountainous areas.
+In particular, the government pays great attention and creates favorable conditions for students in remote and mountainous areas.
 However, due to limited awareness among people, they do not see the importance of sending their children to school.

 Teaching in the highlands is not only about imparting knowledge, but also about how to keep students in class.
 Compared to other localities, with education in mountainous, remote and isolated areas, sometimes just having enough students in class is considered a success.
 In reality, many students still have to drop out of school to help their families.
 Meanwhile, parents in the city are very interested in investing in their children's education.
 Therefore, if there is no change in people's awareness so that they value their children's education, no matter how hard teachers try, the educational gap will be difficult to narrow," Ms. Hieu worried.